Korean Spicy Pork Belly Bulgogi (Dwaeji Bulgogi)

 Can I cook Spicy Pork Bulgogi on a tableside grill like at KBBQ restaurants?

 I do not recommend cooking on a table grill like at a Korean restaurant.
-The marinade can burn easily and quickly, leaving behind scorched black bits.
-But if you must, cook it last.
+The marinade burns easily, leaving behind scorched black bits.
+I recommend the oven broiling method for ease, convenience, and easy cleanup!

 Can I grill Spicy Pork Belly Bulgogi on an outdoor grill?